Should you send your kids to an international school?

 The Australian Curriculum is based on the education system used in Australia.
 This curriculum is designed to provide students with a strong foundation in language, mathematics, science, and social studies.
 The curriculum is divided into three stages: foundation, lower primary, and upper primary.
 The foundation stage focuses on developing basic skills, while the lower primary stage builds on these skills and introduces more complex concepts.
 The upper primary stage prepares students for higher education in Australia.

-In conclusion, international schools offer a wide range of curricula to meet the needs of students from all over the world.
+International schools offer a wide range of curricula to meet the needs of students from all over the world.

 Each curriculum has its unique approach and benefits, and it is up to parents to decide which curriculum is best suited.
 It is also up to prospective international teachers to make the right choice in choosing the right school with a curriculum that suits them and their educational philosophy.
 In some countries, there has also been an increase in the number of schools adding the name ‘international’ without really having many characteristics of international schools such as international students and teachers.